How To: Sourcing Healthcare Workers

 An employee referral program helps a healthcare organization expand its network and gives them a ready-made talent pool.
 Employees have contacts with former classmates and co-workers, and their referrals are more likely to be qualified and the right cultural fits.

-Organizations should post open positions in common areas, announce openings at company meetings and share growth plans with staff members, so they keep referrals top of mind.
-Also, employees should be made aware of the rewards for references such as financial compensation or other perks.
-If an employee referral candidate is not a good fit for the position, healthcare organizations can still keep that candidate’s information for different roles, which can help supplement a robust talent pipeline.
+Post open positions in common areas, announce openings at company meetings and share growth plans with staff members, so they keep referrals top of mind.
+Also, make employees aware of the rewards for references such as financial compensation or other perks.
+If an employee referral candidate is not a good fit for the position, consider that candidate for other roles, and add it to your talent pipeline.

 Source Healthcare Workers Where They Are

-Recruiters can use this information to develop creative and engaging recruiting strategies to source candidates for job openings.
-Healthcare organizations can engage potential candidates on social media and publications and use the opportunity to sell the vision and the advantages of the organization.
+Plus, engage candidates on social media via recruitment marketing campaigns is a great way to sell the vision and the advantages of your organization.
 Effective engagement with candidates will portray an organization as an exciting and rewarding place to work and make healthcare workers want to apply to open positions whether they are passive or active candidates.

-Healthcare employers should also make sure their application and hiring process is optimized for smartphones.
-In fact, 80 percent of job seekers expect to be able to conduct their job search easily on a smartphone.
+If social media is a focus ensure your application process is mobile-friendly.
 Many healthcare organizations have not invested in recruiting technology to help them become more mobile-friendly.
-Optimizing mobile experience should be a top priority for healthcare organizations to get an edge over the competition in the coming years.
+Yet, 80 percent of job seekers expect to be able to conduct their job search easily on a smartphone.
+Optimizing the mobile experience should be a top priority for healthcare organizations to get an edge over the competition.

 Engage a Healthcare RPO Provider